hallh/ghostty/docs/LLM.md

 ext-llm-max-tokens = 1024

 # Custom system prompt (optional)
-ext-llm-system-prompt = You are a helpful Linux command assistant...
+ext-llm-system-prompt = "You are a helpful Linux command assistant..."

 # Number of prompts to keep in history (default: 50)
 ext-llm-history-size = 50